MicrosoftLearning/AZ-040T00-Automating-Administration-with-PowerShell/Instructions/Labs/LAB_03B_Working_with_Windows_PowerShell_Pipeline.md

 lab:
   title: 'Lab B: Using PowerShell pipeline'
   module: 'Module 3: Working with the Windows PowerShell pipeline'
-  description: In this exercise, you'll create commands that manipulate multiple objects in the pipeline.
-In some tasks, you need to use enumeration.
-In other tasks, you'll not need to use enumeration.
-Decide the best approach for each task.
+  description: Use enumeration techniques to manipulate multiple objects in the pipeline.
+You choose when to enumerate, convert object output formats, and update data across many records.
   duration: 60 minutes
   level: 300
   islab: true
+  primarytopics:
+    - PowerShell Pipeline
+    - Enumeration
+    - Object Conversion
 ---

 # Lab: Using PowerShell pipeline